otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

    As we saw in the previous exercise, the sample names would normally coincide with your particular experimental design.
 Here, for simplicity, we can just use indv_01, indv_02, etc.

-            AACCA    ATCACG indiv_01
+            AACCA    ATCACG indv_01
-            CATAT    ATCACG indiv_02
+            CATAT    ATCACG indv_02

    • Append the remaining barcodes for this lane of samples from the file:
         ```/nesi/project/nesi02659/source_data/clean/lane2_barcodes.txt```
-        to your barcodes file in your working directory
+        to your barcodes file in your dataprep directory

    • How many samples were multiplexed together in this RAD library? (*Hint:* count the lines.)